 Now both of these are numerical or quantitative data, but discrete data can only take on certain values within a range.
 Examples of discrete data would be the number of pets that someone has.
 Those can only take whole number values.
 You can't have half of a pet.

 Rail cars on the train and shoe sizes--now you can have half size shoe sizes.
 But that's all you can have.
 You can't have quarter size shoe sizes, or eighth of size shoe sizes, or 0.01 shoe sizes.
 You can't say that you're a size 9 and an eighth.
 So there are only certain values that shoe size can take.
 That makes it discrete.

 Now the difference between discrete and continuous is continuous data can take any value within a range.
 Some examples of data that are continuous are temperature, commute time, and wait.
 With all of these examples, you can take on any value within a range.
 So for instance, suppose you're talking about daytime temperature.

 The daytime temperature could be something between 50 and 80 degrees on a summer's day, and it takes on any value between those.
 Same with commute time.
 One day it might take you 30 minutes and five seconds to get to work.
 The next day it might take you 32 minutes and 17 seconds.

 And weight, one person might weigh 150.75 pounds, and one person might weigh 102.62 pounds.
 They can take on any value within a spectrum.
 As opposed to discrete values can only take certain values within a spectrum.

-So let's do some practice.
-Determine if each is discrete or continuous.
-Barometric pressure is that discrete or is it continuous?
-You should have said that barometric pressure is continuous, because it can take any value within a certain range, usually somewhere around 30.
+Barometric pressure-- is this discrete or continuous?
+You should have said that barometric pressure is continuous because it can take any value within a certain range, usually somewhere around 30 inches hg.